edespino/cloudberry-site/docs/data-loading/load-data-using-gpfdist.md

 Uses the gpfdist protocol to create a readable external table, `ext_expenses`, from all files with the txt extension.
 The column delimiter is a pipe (`|`) and NULL (' ') is a space.

 Access to the external table is single row error isolation mode.
-Input data formatting errors are captured internally in Cloudberry Database with a description of the error. <!-- See Viewing Bad Rows in the Error Log for information about investigating error rows.--> You can view the errors, fix the issues, and then reload the rejected data.
+Input data formatting errors are captured internally in Apache Cloudberry with a description of the error. <!-- See Viewing Bad Rows in the Error Log for information about investigating error rows.--> You can view the errors, fix the issues, and then reload the rejected data.
 If the error count on a segment is greater than `5` (the `SEGMENT REJECT LIMIT` value), the entire external table operation fails and no rows are processed.

 ```sql
 =# CREATE EXTERNAL TABLE ext_expenses ( name text,